mhydock/DERPS/01 - Getting Started.md

 >   * Charisma - persuasion, performance, diplomacy
 >   * Empathy - handling animals, sensing motives

+### Ability Scores and Modifiers

+Each attribute has an _Ability Score_ and an _Ability Modifier_ attached to it.
+An Ability Score is defined at character generation, and can be increased during character progression.
+A score of 10 represents the statistical average level for any given attribute for a character.
+An Ability Modifier is derived from the Ability Score, and is simply the score minus 10.

+Note that it is perfectly acceptable for a character, playable or otherwise, to be "deficient" in an attribute, and thus have a score under 10.
+Not all scores need to be above 10 for a character to be a viable adventurer.

+Ability Scores are determined primarily by two values: a _Base Score_ and a _Racial Modifier_.
+Additionally, some items and abilities may temporarily increase your Ability Score; this value is a _Temporary Modifier_.
+The total Ability Score then is the sum of these constituent parts.
+While the Temporary Modifier frequently changes, the Base Score and the Racial Modifier are usually static.

+Generating the Base Score of an attribute can be performed in multiple ways.
+Below are a couple examples:

+#### Point Buy Method

+Each attribute starts at 10.
+The player is granted three points to allocate however they want.
+Furthermore, the player may take points from any attribute and move it to another.
+No score may be less than 7, nor higher than 13.
+For generating peasants or non-adventurers, do not give the character the three bonus points.

+#### Dice Roll Method

+For each attribute the player rolls two ten-sided dice (d10), takes the higher value, and adds 5.
+No score may be less than 7, nor higher than 13.
+For generating peasants or non-adventurers, the die with the lower value is used.

 ## Race

 A character's race is their species, subspecies, breed, etc. Race can impart certain bonuses and penalties based on their physical and social structure.
 Examples include a negative modifier to strength for diminutive races, or a positive modifier to wisdom for long-lived races.
 Some races are hybrids of other races, and as such may benefit or suffer from positive and negative modifiers from both of their parents.